starlis/empirecraft/README.md

 By contributing it upstream, we would give up that power.

 So that is why we have many extremely useful APIs that are not PR'd upstream.
+Several APIs may find their way upstream at some point.

 ## License, Support, & Usage of Patches
 All patches written by Aikar, Starlis LLC, and/or Contractors of Starlis LLC that are included within EmpireCraft are licensed MIT, and are free to be used in your own fork.

 We offer __ABSOLUTELY NO SUPPORT__ for these patches.
-If you wish to use them, you must take the effort to extract them from our repo, apply them to your own, and repair any code changes to get it to compile (note: we use a `.callEvent()` utility method on the Event class for nearly all custom events to reduce diff.)
+If you wish to use them, you must take the effort to extract them from our repo, apply them to your own, and repair any code changes to get it to compile.

 If we make any breaking changes, and you still wish to use these patches, it's your job to fix the changes!